yujunmjiang/dvia-2019/1.mapping-time/date-2/README.md

 #### Revised Design
 ![illustrative images](./date-2-revised-1.png)

-In the revised design, I used different hues in the big rectangle to convey four seasons.
-The small rectangles are matched with each day in one week as a cycle.
-Each day has been devided into a.m. and p.m. by two colors.
+In the revised design, I used both size and hue to represent Earth and Moon.
+The background color devided daytime and nighttime in two colors.
+The orientation of Moon matched with lunar phase in each month.
+Also, the orbit's colors visualized four seasons by hues.

 ![illustrative images](./date-2-revised-2.png)